1922 United Kingdom general election

-The 1922 United Kingdom general election was held on Wednesday 15 November 1922.
+A general election was held in the United Kingdom on Wednesday 15 November 1922.
 It was won by the Conservative Party, led by Prime Minister Bonar Law, which gained an overall majority over the Labour Party, led by J. R. Clynes, and a divided Liberal Party.

 This election is considered one of political realignment, with the Liberal Party falling to third-party status.
 The Conservative Party went on to spend all but eight of the next forty-two years as the largest party in Parliament, and Labour emerged as the main competition to the Conservatives.
+The Labour Party also won the majority of Welsh seats for the first time, a winning streak that would continue until the 2026 Senedd Election.

-The election was the first not to be held in Southern Ireland, due to the signing of the Anglo-Irish Treaty on 6 December 1921, under which Southern Ireland was to secede from the United Kingdom as a Dominion – the Irish Free State – on 6 December 1922.
+The election was the first not to include Southern Ireland, due to the signing of the Anglo-Irish Treaty on 6 December 1921, under which Southern Ireland was to secede from the United Kingdom as a Dominion – the Irish Free State – on 6 December 1922.
 This reduced the size of the House of Commons by nearly one hundred seats when compared to the previous election.

 Background

 The Liberal Party had divided into two factions following the ousting of H. H. Asquith as prime minister in December 1916.
-From then until October 1922 the Conservatives had been in coalition with a Liberal faction (which later became the "National Liberals") led by David Lloyd George.
+From then until October 1922 the Conservatives had been in coalition with a Liberal faction (which later became known as the "National Liberals") led by David Lloyd George.
 Following the Carlton Club meeting, Lloyd George resigned as Prime Minister and Bonar Law formed a Conservative majority government.

 Although still leader of the Liberal Party and a frequent public speaker, former prime minister Asquith was no longer a particularly influential figure in the national political debate, and he had played no part in the downfall of the Lloyd George coalition.
 Most attention was focused on Law and Lloyd George.
 Asquith's daughter Violet Bonham-Carter, a prominent Liberal Party campaigner, likened the election to a contest between a man with sleeping sickness (Bonar Law) and a man with St Vitus Dance (Lloyd George).

-Some of Lloyd George's National Liberals were not opposed by Conservative candidates (e.g. Winston Churchill, who was defeated at Dundee nonetheless), while many leading Conservatives (e.g. former parliamentary leaders Arthur Balfour and Sir Austen Chamberlain, and former Lord Chancellor Lord Birkenhead) were not members of Bonar Law's government, and hoped to hold the balance of power after the election (comparisons were made with the Peelite group—the ousted Conservative front bench of the late 1840s and 1850s); this was not to be, as Bonar Law won an overall majority.
+Some of Lloyd George's National Liberals were not opposed by Conservative candidates (e.g., Winston Churchill, who was defeated at Dundee nonetheless), while many leading Conservatives (e.g., former parliamentary leaders Arthur Balfour and Sir Austen Chamberlain, and former Lord Chancellor Lord Birkenhead) were not members of Bonar Law's government, and hoped to hold the balance of power after the election (comparisons were made with the Peelite group—the ousted Conservative front bench of the late 1840s and 1850s); this was not to be, as Bonar Law won an overall majority.